PurdueECE/action-foreach/README.md

 - uses: PurdueECE/action-foreach@master
   id: run_repos
   with:
+    # Personal access token
+    token: ${{ github.token }}
     # Working directory to clone repos to.
-Defaults to ./
+Defaults to 'action-foreach'.
-    workdir: ./
+    workdir: 'action-foreach'
     # List of repos to run action for.
     repos: org/repo-1,org/repo-2,org/repo-3
     # Workflow to run in each repo.
+Should be entered as string.
-    workflow:
+    workflow: '
 name: Pylint Action
 on: push
 jobs: